 Credit cards that can help save money on dining out

-• CardName – With the CardName, you can get some financial dessert when you eat out.
-The card offers unlimited 3% cash back on dining, entertainment, popular streaming services and at grocery stores (excluding superstores like Walmart and Target); unlimited 5% cash back on hotels and rental cars booked through Capital One Travel (terms apply); 8% cash back on Capital One Entertainment purchases; and 1% cash back on all other purchases.
+- CardName – With the CardName, you can get some financial dessert when you eat out.
+The card offers 3% Cash Back at grocery stores (excluding superstores like Walmart® and Target®), on dining, entertainment and popular streaming services; 5% Cash Back on hotels and rental cars booked through Capital One Travel (terms apply); 8% Cash Back on Capital One Entertainment purchases; and 1% Cash Back on all other purchases.

-• CardNamediscontinued – The CardName rewards you with 4X Membership Rewards® points for purchases at restaurants around the world, and 4X Membership Rewards® points for takeout and delivery purchases in the U.S. In addition, you can enroll in a program that awards $120 in annual dining credits when you use the card for purchases at Grubhub, The Cheesecake Factory, Goldbelly, Wine.com, Milk Bar and certain Shake Shack locations.
+- CardNamediscontinued – The CardName rewards you with 4X Membership Rewards® points for purchases at restaurants around the world (on up to $50,000 in a year) then 1X, and 4X Membership Rewards® points for takeout and delivery purchases in the U.S. (on up to $25,000 in a year) then 1X.
+In addition, you can enroll in a program that awards $120 in annual dining credits when you use the card for purchases at Grubhub, The Cheesecake Factory, Goldbelly, Wine.com, and Five Guys.

-• CardName – The CardName serves up 4X points on restaurant dine-in, takeout and delivery meals.
+- CardName – The CardName serves up 4X points on restaurant dine-in, takeout and delivery meals.
 On top of that, you earn 2X points at grocery stores, grocery delivery services, streaming services, gas stations and electric vehicle charging stations (discount stores/supercenters and wholesale clubs excluded effective September 9, 2024), and 1X point on all other eligible purchases.
+(This card is not currently available on CardRatings)

 See Rates and Fees for the CardName; See Rates and Fees for the CardName